Vaccine Info

 Share

-Themis’ vaccination vector has the ability to incorporate large recombinant genes coding for selected antigens into its genome.
+Themis’ vaccination vector can incorporate large recombinant genes to code for selected antigens into its genome.

 MV-CHIK Indication